darlingz2Z/suomi-learning-notebook/not-a-book/A lecture note.md

 # 3-05-2024
 - Mitä tulee seuraavaksi?
 What comes next?
--
-- Astevaihtelu
+- For verb 1 - with two vowels at ending
+	1. Remove the last vowel
+	2. Check if it needs to be used with Astevaihtelu
 		- Mikä on astevaihtelu?
 		- strong(verb group 1) & weak
 			- only Hän/se and he also take strong form.
 		- steps
-		- Take the basic form of the word.
+			- Take the stem.
 			- Look at the *last consonants* of the infinitive.
 			- if the last consonant is K,P,T -> needs to use astevaihtelu.
 				- but not use with ST
 				- but not use with following verbs:
 					- maksaa (pay)
 					- itkeä (cry)
 					- katsoa (watch)
 					- leuhkia (brag)
 					- todistaa (testify)
 			- use the chart.
+	3. add the personal pronoun (hän/se/he use strong consonant)

+# 3-07-2024
+- Mitä kuuluu?
+Toivottavasti sinulla on iloinen olo!(olo - feeling, atmosphere)
+	- Minulla on hyvä olo...
+- Astevaihtelu
+- Negative Sentences
+	- en, et, ei, emme, ette, eivät + verb
+-